hyuntaepark-gh/SAP-S4HANA-Labs/README.md

 # SAP S/4HANA Labs – ERP Process & Document Flow (Global Bike)

-This repository contains **hands-on SAP S/4HANA lab exercises** using the **Global Bike (GBI)** dataset.
+Hands-on **SAP S/4HANA lab exercises** using the **Global Bike (GBI)** dataset.
-The goal of this project is to build practical understanding of **end-to-end ERP business processes** and how transactions are connected through **SAP document flow**.
+This repository is built to demonstrate practical understanding of **end-to-end ERP processes** and how SAP transactions connect through **Document Flow**.

-> 📌 Note: Some fields in screenshots are intentionally masked for privacy/security.
+> 🔒 Note: Some fields in screenshots are intentionally masked for privacy/security.

 ---

-## 🎯 Project Objectives
+## 🎯 Project Goals
-- Practice SAP S/4HANA navigation and key transaction screens
+- Build familiarity with SAP S/4HANA navigation and key screens
-- Understand core ERP process flows (Purchasing / Inventory / Document Flow)
+- Understand how business transactions are created and tracked in SAP
-- Verify how business documents are linked and traced in SAP
+- Practice procurement & inventory-related process flows
-- Build a portfolio-ready record of hands-on SAP learning
+- Create a portfolio-ready record of hands-on SAP learning

 ---

 ## ✅ What I Practiced
-- SAP GUI navigation & screen familiarity
+- SAP GUI navigation and screen structure
 - Search help (F4) and selection criteria usage
-- Purchasing Documents selection & filtering
+- Purchasing Documents filtering & lookup
-- Basic procurement flow (PR / PO concept)
+- Basic procurement flow concepts (PR / PO)
-- Goods Receipt (GR) posting and document confirmation
+- Goods Receipt (GR) posting and confirmation
-- Document Flow tracking (end-to-end verification)
+- Document Flow tracking and verification

 ---